Our Next Soapmaking Workshop in Essex:

 We will be running our introductory soapmaking classes suitable for all skill levels on the following dates:

 October 16th 4-8pm WINTER SOAPS – two different soaps and lots of refreshing herbal scents and botanicals to make winter-busting soaps £58

 November 13th 4 -8pm: FESTIVE SOAPMAKING (The Christmas Class) – lots of christmas scents, botanicals, and ingredients! £58

 You can book online, in person in our shop at any time, or via telephone on 01702 300068.

 Want to do more?

 We are firming up dates for the next round of PITCH AND PLAY soapmaking classes.
 These are people who have already attended our INTRODUCTION TO COLD PROCESS soapmaking or who have made soap before.

 You will be expected to have had some experience with cold process soapmaking before.
 You will be given recipes, plenty of ingredients to choose from, and loads of advanced techniques to experiment with.

 You will make over 600g of soap in each class.
-These are the classes coming up in June/July 2019:
+These are the classes coming soon: